 Alanna is the Program and Communications Coordinator for the Family Online Safety Institute, supporting both communications and events planning.
 Her prior experiences focused on both media and education.
 Alanna has taught English and communications courses at both the high school and college level, and concentrated on the subject of media literacy education during her master’s program.

 Alanna has a master’s degree in media studies from the Newhouse School of Public Communications at Syracuse University.
 She also holds undergraduate degrees in both Public Relations and English from Penn State University, and is a Fulbright alumna.

 Family Online Safety Institute

-Andrew Zack is the Policy Coordinator for the Family Online Safety Institute, supporting policy and research work relating to online safety issues, laws, and regulations.
+Andrew Zack is the Policy Manager for the Family Online Safety Institute, supporting policy and research work relating to online safety issues, laws, and regulations.
 He works with federal and state legislatures, relevant federal agencies, and industry leaders to develop and advance policies that promote safe and positive online experience for families.